Skip to main content

 lifecycle, by which network engineers can transfer what they learn

-through the process into new symptom definitions or refinements of
+through the process into new symptom definitions and, ultimately,

 The lifecycle of a network anomaly can be articulated in three